Skip to Content

 Finding eggs can be tough.
 I actually didn’t find any of my multiple black swallowtails until they were teeny tiny caterpillars.
 If I found an egg, I’d take the exact same steps as I took with my tiny caterpillars, though.
 Here’s what I did.

-Step 1: Set up an outdoor enclosure
+Step 1: Setting up an outdoor enclosure

 I purchased a mesh and plastic butterfly cage online.
 This is what our local library used, so it’s what I decided to use.
 Whatever you use, make sure you can set it up in a somewhat protected area outdoors.